 Volunteers who work in the children’s bereavement camp require ample energy to keep up with the days packed with activities and expressions of grief.

-Compassionate Care Volunteers work alongside the Spiritual and Supportive Care Counsellor to provide support and/or vigil to residents and their families through a compassionate presence.
+Compassionate Care Volunteers work alongside the Spiritual Care Provider to deliver support and/or vigil to residents and their families through a compassionate presence.

-Spiritual Support Volunteers will work in conjunction with the Spiritual and Supportive Care Counsellor to enhance the connection residents have with their sense of self, present moment, spiritual source, relationships and to provide a supportive presence.
+Spiritual Support Volunteers work in conjunction with the Spiritual Care Provider to enhance the connection residents have with their sense of self, present moment, spiritual source, relationships and to provide a supportive presence at end-of-life.